Understanding Return on Equity

 Take some time and do some further reading to understand the following concepts as well for optimal success.

-- Price to Earnings Ratio (PE): This measures a company's current share price against its per-share earnings.
+- Price-to-Earnings Ratio (P/E Ratio): This measures a company's current share price against its per-share earnings.

 - Projected Earning Growth (PEG): This metric weighs the price of a stock relative to earnings generated per share and the anticipated growth of the company.

-- Dividend Payout Ratio: How much in the way of dividends do stockholders receive compared to the total net income of the company?
+- Dividend Payout Ratio: The amount of dividends stockholders receive compared to the company's total net income.

-- Book Value : This is the total asset value of the company less liabilities.
+- Book Value : The total asset value of the company less liabilities.
 It does not include intangible assets such as patents.